DanOlds/RoboMage/README.md

 pixi run test
 ```

+> **⚠️ IMPORTANT**: This project uses Pixi exclusively for environment and task management.
+Do NOT use `pip install`, `conda install`, or traditional virtual environments.
+All dependencies and tasks are managed through `pixi.toml`.
+See below for common pixi commands.

 > **Alternative**: If you prefer traditional Python environments, you can use `pip install -e .` after creating a virtual environment, but pixi is recommended for the best development experience and reproducibility.

 #### Basic Usage